Computer Security Specialist

 Occupational Requirements and Job Types

-The education needed to become a computer security specialist generally is at least a bachelor's degree in computer science, programming or a related field.
+The degree type needed to become a computer security specialist generally is at least a bachelor's in computer science, programming or a related field.
 For some positions, information security analysts also may be required to possess master's degrees, such as the Master of Business Administration (MBA) in information systems.
 Previous work experience in positions with information technology, network systems or database administration may also be preferred.

 Programs that train computer security specialists can be found in both traditional schools and online.
-They may be offered under a variety of names including computer crimes & cyber security, security services administration & management and others.
-Degrees in computer programming, computer science and network administration may also provide the skills needed to work as a security specialist.
+They may be offered under a variety of names including computer crimes & cybersecurity, security services administration & management and others.
+Degree programs in computer programming, computer science and network administration may also provide the skills needed to work as a security specialist.

 The Department of Homeland Security has identified 31 jobs types that are common within cybersecurity careers.
 These include the following specialties, among others: